mqc25/EE183/README.md

 - **Play_song_(1/2/3)** (for 1st or 2nd node): Each node has a preset song rhythm built in that can be play individually
 - **Collaborate**: The two node play together, 1 will play first then signal other to play via gyro and touch sensor then both play together.

-This project current has 1 server and 2 clients.
+This project currently has 1 server and 2 clients.
 One with 2 servos and one with 3 servos.
 One serves as the base to adjust the angle while the others to swing touch pen to play a node.
 They either have touch sensor or gyro-accelerometer sensor to allow manual control and collaboration.